icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-create](https://github.com/maran-t/ngx-create) - A lightweight CLI for quickly generating Angular projects with optional frameworks like Material, Tailwind, Bootstrap, and NgRx.
 * [rafacli](https://github.com/rafa00716/rafacli) - A command-line tool designed to generate authentication and CRUD modules (and more soon) for NestJS and Angular applications.
 It streamlines the development process by automating boilerplate code creation, reducing repetitive tasks, and ensuring consistency across projects.
 * [mcp-angular-cli](https://github.com/talzach/mcp-angular-cli) - A Model Context Protocol server that provides Angular CLI and workspace automation capabilities.
 This server enables LLMs and agents to interact with Angular projects, generate components/services, add packages, create new workspaces, and run custom architect targets via the Angular CLI.
+* [angular-parallel-test-runner](https://github.com/mahdi-hajian/angular-parallel-test-runner) - A command-line tool designed to run Angular tests in parallel across multiple projects.
+It utilizes the concurrency capabilities of your machine, maximizing the efficiency of running tests by leveraging multiple CPU cores.

 #### Deployment